 The Resurgence of Sectarianism in Pakistan: A Threat Matrix?

 Sectarianism is so deep-rooted in our society that even the state deems it ‘normal’ and does not react unless extremist manifestations of the phenomenon start turning ugly.
-The state’s typical response entails the ‘concealment and appeasement’ approach, which was evident from its dealing with the recent upsurge in sectarian tensions in the country.
+The state’s typical response entails the ‘concealment and appeasement’ approach, which was evident from its dealing with the recent upsurge in sectarianism tensions in the country.

 Being a pluralist society, Pakistan’s ethnocultural and ethnoreligious diversity has always been exploited internally and externally to weaponize the fault-lines.
-Even before 1947’s Subcontinent partition, sectarian clashes were a norm.
+Even before 1947’s Subcontinent partition, sectarianism was a norm.
 However, the current sectarian resurgence with the rise of Tehreek-e-Taliban Pakistan (TTP) led by Noor Wali Mehsud is significant as it converges ethnocultural and ethnoreligious elements – Reorganization of the group on not just the Jihadi line but a Pashtun-centric one – characterizes the interest alignment between Tehreek-e-Taliban Pakistan (TTP) and Pashtun Tahafuz Movement (PTM); both groups are anti-security forces for Pashtun rights violation.

 Moreover, during the protests by the banned Tehrik-e-Labbaik (TLP), the TTP issued a supportive statement.